Understand your Shopify invoice

 Taxes on subscription charges

-Shopify is a Canadian company, operating in Canada, with a presence in Massachusetts, Pennsylvania and Ohio.
+Shopify is a Canadian company, operating in Canada, with a presence in the following US states:

-If your store is also located anywhere in Canada, Massachusetts, Pennsylvania or Ohio, we must charge applicable taxes (HST/PST/GST or State/County as applicable.)
-If your store's outside Canada or those states, taxes are not applied to your subscription charge.
+If your store is also located anywhere in Canada or any of the above states, we must charge applicable taxes (HST/PST/GST or State/County as applicable.)
+If your store's outside Canada or states where Shopify has a presence, taxes are not applied to your subscription charge.

 Taxes are shown as a separate line on your invoice: